xShirase/hotbot/docs/GettingStarted.md

 ## Command usage
 `rps colleague rock`

-This will send a challenge to @colleague. he will obviously not see your move until he's played.
+This will send a challenge to @colleague. he will obviously not see your move until he's played. you can type other commands in between your challenge and the reply.